dtzinov/ggrc-core/doc/dev/workflow_and_scm.rst

      This will create a GitHub pull request from the feature branch to the develop branch.
 Another gGRC-Core developer *should* review and accept, reject, or ask other developers for more comments.
-Developers **should not** accept their own pull requests.
+Developers **should not** Gccept their own pull requests.

   #.
 Once a feature branch pull request has been accepted and merged into
      develop the feature branch should be deleted by issuing the following: